oicr-gsi/shesmu/language.md

 - `Count` to count the number of matched rows
 - `PartitionCount` which returns a tuple of the number of rows that matched and failed the provided condition
+- `Any`, `All`, and `None` which check that a condition is satisfied for any, all, and, none of the rows, respectively.

 and `Where` clauses can precede any of these.